 5. Continual Improvements

 It’s clear that Checkout 51 has aspirations to create an even better savings app.
-The gas rewards beta program is one example of how Checkout 51 plans to help you save more money each month.
+The new gas rewards program is one example of how Checkout 51 plans to help you save more money each month.
 Plus, adding PayPal as a redemption option makes rewards more accessible than before.

-Finally, Checkout 51 is looking to add prescription savings in the future according to an in-app announcement.
-Continual improvements plus existing earning methods make Checkout 51 one of the more robust saving apps around.
+Ultimately, continual improvements plus existing earning methods make Checkout 51 one of the more robust saving apps around.